atomisthq/docs/docs/automations/events.md

 }
 ```

 The @EventHandler decorator allows you to provide a description and a query to subscribe to.
 You will notice the GraphQL that we built up in the previous section.
-You can (define the subscription GraphQL query inline or reference a file)[http://127.0.0.1:8000/automations/graphql/#subscriptions].
+You can [define the subscription GraphQL query inline or reference a file](graphql.md#subscriptions).
 It also implements HandleEvent which specifies the handle method.
 This is where your automation code goes.
 Every matching event triggers the code here.
-From here you have access to the event itself with EventFired and a (HandlerContext for interacting with Slack or querying more events)[http://127.0.0.1:8000/automations/commands/#what-do-you-get].
+From here you have access to the event itself with EventFired and a [HandlerContext for interacting with Slack or querying more events](commands.md#what-do-you-get).
 While a command handler has @Parameters and @MappedParamters to specify the details on invocation, an event handler does not.
 Instead it acts on the data inside the event.
-It can have (@Secrets)[http://127.0.0.1:8000/automations/commands/#secret] though to specify details you don't want in your code.
+It can have [@Secrets](commands.md#secret) though to specify details you don't want in your code.

 In this example specifically, we use the HandlerContext to send a message about the new issue to any associated channels it has.
 Most of the work was done just by the subscription query with the data we needed.
 The Issues interface exists merely for the convenience have having a typed EventFired, but there are ways to generate this type implicitly from the GraphQL schema.
-We return a (HandlerResult)[http://127.0.0.1:8000/automations/commands/#what-do-you-give-back] based on the success of the operation. (say something about what can be done with the result, are failures just logged?).
+We return a [HandlerResult](commands.md#what-do-you-give-back) based on the success of the operation. (say something about what can be done with the result, are failures just logged?).

 # Register and trigger the handler

 Register this event handler by addinfg it to atomist.config.ts.

 ```typescript
 export const configuration: Configuration = {
     events: [